-For the first time, the District has applied for the Government Finance Officers Association of the United States and Canada's (GFOA) Certificate of Achievement for Excellence in Financial Reporting for its 2020 Consolidated Annual Financial Report (CAFR).
-To be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized CAFR.
-The report must satisfy both generally accepted accounting principles and applicable legal requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to WVWD for its ACFR for the fiscal year ended June 30, 2020.
+This was the first year that WVWD has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized ACFR.
+This report must satisfy both generally accepted accounting principles and applicable legal requirements.

-A Certificate of Achievement is valid for one year.
-The District believes this CAFR meets the Certificate of Achievement's requirements and has submitted the report to the GFOA for eligibility review in the year 2020.
+A Certificate of Achievement is valid for a period of one year only.
+We believe that our current ACFR continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.